ShivamOfTheSingh/handwritten-ai/README.md

 ### tfai.ipynb
 My first attempt at making an AI that would read the 64x64 images.
 Used tensorflow/keras to split and normalize the training and testing data (I used a 85-15 split).
 Afterwards, a neural network with 3 hidden (dense) layers of 512 nodes each was made, using the softplus activation function for the hidden layers

 With 5 epochs, I achieved a loss of 0.4810 (using `sparse_categorical_crossentropy`) and an accuracy of 0.8452.
-The model was stored in `model` folder
+The model was stored in the `model` folder.

 ## Final Details
 ### App